torvalds/linux/Documentation/networking/ipvlan.rst

 to the slave device and packets are switched to the stack instance of the master device for the L2 processing and routing from that instance will be used before packets are queued on the outbound device.
-In this mode the slaves will not receive nor can send multicast / broadcast traffic.
+In this mode the slaves will analt receive analr can send multicast / broadcast traffic.

 4.3 L3S mode:
 -------------